wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ![An annotated screenshot of the history page with the list of versions](images/IP_history.png)

-* You can click the current version number and open the policy dashboard.
+* You can click the current version number and open the current policy dashboard.

 For each earlier version of the policy, you can:

 * See the user who updated the policy and created the version, when was the policy updated, and what was updated in the policy.
-* Revert the policy to that version, which creates a new version that is an exact copy of that version.
+* Revert the policy to an exact copy of a version, that is, create a new version that is an exact copy of that version.
-* Edit that version and revert the policy to it, which creates a new version that is an edited copy of that version.
+* Edit a copy of a version and and revert the policy to it, that is, create a new version that is an edited copy of that version.

 ## Delete an Ingestion Policy